The journey into drug discovery is not for the faint-hearted.

 Spending a wee bit longer in Silicon Valley, for those of us more on the geeky side of San Francisco

-If you want to discuss these training sessions further or get more details, drop us a line.
+If you want to discuss these training sessions further or get more details, email us.